dbaston/gdal/doc/source/drivers/vector/vfk.rst

 Starting with GDAL 2.3, the following open options can be specified (typically with the ``-oo name=value`` parameters of ogrinfo or ogr2ogr):

+-  .. oo:: SUPPRESS_GEOMETRY
+      :choices: YES, NO
+      :default: NO

--  **SUPPRESS_GEOMETRY**\ =YES/NO (defaults to NO).
-Setting it to YES will skip resolving geometry.
+      Setting it to YES
+      will skip resolving geometry.
 All layers will be recognized with no geometry type.
 Mostly useful when user is interested at attributes only.
 Note that suppressing geometry can cause significant performance gain when reading input VFK data by the driver.

+-  .. oo:: FILE_FIELD
+      :choices: YES, NO
+      :default: NO

--  **FILE_FIELD**\ =YES/NO (defaults to NO).
-Setting it to YES will append new field *VFK_FILENAME* containing name of source VFK file to all layers.
+      Setting it to YES will
+      append new field *VFK_FILENAME* containing name of source VFK file to all layers.

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~

 Several :ref:`configuration options <configoptions>` are
 available.

 The driver uses SQLite as a backend database
 when reading VFK data.
 By default, SQLite database is created in a
 directory of input VFK file (with file extension '.db').
 The user can define DB name with :decl_configoption:`OGR_VFK_DB_NAME`
 configuration option.
 If :decl_configoption:`OGR_VFK_DB_OVERWRITE` =YES
 configuration option is given, the driver overwrites existing SQLite
 database and stores data read from input VFK file into newly created DB.
 If :decl_configoption:`OGR_VFK_DB_DELETE` =YES configuration option is
 given, the driver deletes backend SQLite database when closing the datasource.

 Resolved geometries are stored also in backend